 Skip to content

-Pydre is a Python package, which means it can be installed using a Python package manager.
-If you are familiar with pip, you can use it to install Pydre as well.
-However, we recommend using rye for a more robust and isolated environment.
+Pydre is a Python package that can be installed using a Python package manager.
+While pip works, we recommend using uv for a more robust and isolated environment.

-Set up a new Pydre project directory with rye
+Set up a new Pydre project directory with uv

-Follow the instructions at rye's official website to install it on your system.
-You will probably need to restart your terminal after installation.
+Follow the instructions at uv's official website to install it on your system.
+You will likely need to restart your terminal after installation.

 2. Set up your project directory